jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Since there are many ways to explain the world with mystical beliefs understanding the rules of the game is a never ending process.
 We so often get in our own way.

 That's why adopting a natural philosophy worldview requires a very rich intellectual movement.
-The one that started it all for humanity was in Ancient Greece among people we today called the Pre-Socratic philosophers.
+The one that started it all for humanity was in Ancient Greece among people we today called the Pre-Socratic philosophers simply because they didn't delve too much into morality, ethics, or politics as Socrates and his students soon would.
 These were a diverse group of intellectual pioneers who were the first to challenge mythological explanations en masse and seek a rational understanding of the world.

 Mythological explanations are narratives that interpret natural phenomena through the lens of supernatural beings and divine interventions.
 Instead of seeking rational, observable causes, these stories personify complex natural events as the actions of gods, spirits, or magical forces.
 For instance, ancient Polynesians believed volcanic eruptions were caused by the volcano goddess Pele expressing her emotional rage through lava and fire.
 Mesopotamians explained floods as divine punishment or cosmic battles between gods controlling water and earth.